-These techniques are maintained throughout the entire practice, making it a moving meditation!
+Deep Free Breathing – these techniques are maintained throughout the entire practice, making it a moving meditation.

 Mula Bandha is discovered at the end of the exhalation, a slight natural drawing in of the genital region and perineum.
 It is an action on the pelvic floor by the muscles of the pelvic belly, while the pelvic floor itself remains passive.
 This muscular action occurs in the groins (sloping lateral hollows from the edges of the pubic bone toward the hipbones).
 If you put your fingers on groins, you’ll feel a pencil-like line of muscle pushing gently UP and OUT while the rest of the belly draws Back without tightening.
 It is the ONLY deliberate activation of abdominal muscles, any other will interfere with breathing and prevent internalization intended by the bandhas.
 It may be helpful to remember that it takes time to bring this area under conscious control, at first you will contract the anus and genital organs as well in order to lift the perineal/cervical muscles.
 With dedication and time, the application of mula bandha becomes lighter and more sensitive.